microsoft/o365-moodle/local/o365docs/setup.md

 6. Click Assign at the bottom of the screen.
 7. When prompted whether you are sure you want to enable access, click Yes.

 The application will appear in the [My apps](https://portal.office.com/myapps) page of the application launcher on the Office 365 portal for the users which have been assigned.

-### Enter Azure Active Directory Application credentials into Moodle

-1. Ensure you have enabled the **OpenID Connect** authentication plugin following the steps a few sections above.
-2. Navigate to the OpenID Connect authentication plugin's settings page (Site Administration \> Plugins \> Authentication \> OpenID Connect)
-3. Enter the "Client ID" value you noted earlier from Azure AD into the "Client ID" box on the screen.
-4. Enter the client secret key value you noted earlier from Azure AD into the "Client Secret" box on the screen.
-5. Click "Save changes" at the bottom of the screen.
+Unless "User assignment required to access app" setting is enabled in the application, assignment is not necessary for users to use the Moodle integration.

 ### Configure the Setup tab in the Microsoft Office 365 Integration plugin

 Navigate to **Site Administration \> Plugins \> Local plugins**.
 Click **Microsoft Office 365 Integration**.
 Under the **Setup** tab, complete each of the following steps:

-1. Register Moodle with Azure AD.
+1. Register Moodle with Azure AD (process outlined above).
-    1. Copy the client ID and key from Azure AD into the appropriate fields.
+    1. Copy the client ID and key you noted earlier from Azure AD into the appropriate fields in step 1.
+    2. Click save changes at the bottom of the page.

 2. Set a System API User
     1. This should report "No user set".
 Click "Set User"